vashpan/compilers-speed/README.md

 Remember how old Borland tools showed speed of compilation?
 I would like to check that for modern compilers!

-This is a simple toy project to measure speed of compilers of languages that compiles directly to machine code.

 Right now following languages are supported: **C, C++, Go, Rust, Swift**.
-Feel free to add yours, pull requests are appreciated.
+Feel free to add yours, pull requests are welcome.
 You'll find instructions [below](#adding-new-languages) how to do that.

+Right now it's focused on languages that compiles directly to machine code, to maintain some comparability between them, but it would be interesting comparison to add VM-based languages as well (like Java or C#).

 ## Approach